-When it comes to horror, Stephen King is king.
-But what do you read when you need a break from the master?
+When it comes to scary reads, Stephen King is king.
+But what do you read when you need a break from the master of horror?

 There are numerous horror authors who evoke King’s style, while unleashing a terror all their own.
 If you crave the chills of a Stephen King novel but are looking to branch out, we have you covered.
 Here are nine horror books for Stephen King fans that deliver high-quality scares.